Photo by Shelby Lisk

 I'm an educator, researcher, and filmmaker.

-My doctoral research was featured in 2018 on CBC Radio's Ideas, which became the subject of my new book Search for the Unknown.
+My doctoral research was featured in 2018 on CBC Radio's Ideas, which became the subject of my book Search for the Unknown.

-You can also find me talking about UFOs on the new CraveTV series We're All Gonna Die (even Jay Baruchel) and on the Science Channel series Phantom Signals.
+You can also find me talking about UFOs on the CraveTV series We're All Gonna Die (even Jay Baruchel) and on the Science Channel series Phantom Signals.

-I've made over a dozen films, both fiction and documentary, including my feature-length doc Pushback.
+I'm also an independent filmmaker, having made over a dozen films, both fiction and documentary, including my feature-length doc Pushback.
 My latest films are The Granite Man of Gilmour, a short documentary about a man who spent 30 years building a flying saucer, and Everlasting Wheat, a 4-minute film about a farmer convinced of a government conspiracy.